Bringing hope through horses to a hurting community.

 We also provide crafts, snacks, archery, lessons in grooming, donkey care (Everybody loves donkeys!), and other fun farm animals such as chickens, bunnies, goats, pigs, and a couple chinchillas.
 We are always thinking up new programs, so check back often for news and new opportunities!

 Our staff are volunteers and we operate mostly off private donations and small grants.
 If you would like to volunteer, or if you have a group of kids that fit our demographic and would like to discuss bringing them to the Ranch, contact us using the form below.
 We can custom-create programs to specifically suit your group of kids or youth.
 To get an idea of our current programs, visit our PROGRAMS & SPONSORSHIP page.
 We also provide private horse lessons, with part of the fees going to support our work with at-risk kids.
 For more info about private horse lessons, CLICK HEREbut please note that the rates have changed for private lessons.
-Current rates are: $30/half hour, $50/hour, $75/hour and a half; Add $25/hour for each additional rider)
+Current rates are: $50/hour, $70/hour and a half; $85/2 hours.
+Email Bria for information on private lessons.

 We hope you will partner with us to make a positive difference in the lives of kids and in our community!